swahilinux/localization/README.md

 - Allow for notifications whenever the source .pot file is modified in parent application's repository
 - Concurrently have developers submit pull requests to swahilinux and parent application's repository
 - Have a script to automate the _verify_ process
+- Write script that extracts strings from applications that do not have .pot files